 It’s also a good idea to nourish perennials and annuals by incorporating compost and shredded leaves.
 Newly-planted trees and shrubs are especially vulnerable in the winter and need a little extra attention.

 “Protect your garden from hungry animals by placing a cylinder of hardware cloth around (not touching) the trunk of young trees and shrubs,” Myers says.
 “Sink it several inches into the soil to deter voles, and make sure it is at least four feet tall in order to keep rabbits away.”

-Day Two: Plant for Spring & Maintain Your Landscape
+Day Two: Plant for Spring and Maintain Your Landscape

 Once your landscape is cleaned up, get a jump-start on next year’s garden and plant what you can now.
-Fall is a great time to plant trees, shrubs, perennials and bulbs.
-(Still need convincing?
-Why you should plant spring bulbs now!)
+Fall is a great time to plant trees, shrubs, perennials and spring-blooming bulbs.
 Simply make sure you get them in the ground before the soil gets too cold so roots have time to become established.

 Also use this time to clean and sharpen garden tools, disinfect pots and make necessary repairs around the landscape.
 It will make your spring prep a breeze!
 With a yard that’s been perfectly prepped for the winter season, you can rest easy and cozy up for the cold months, dreaming about next year’s garden.

-Bonus!
-Three Extra Things You Can Do to Prep Your Garden for Winter
+3 Extra Ways to Prep Your Garden for Winter

 - Divide and transplant some perennials.
 Hostas, peonies and early bloomers such as coral bells, phlox, poppies and daisies benefit from being thinned out.

-- If you’re an avid veggie gardener or you think your soil will benefit from a dose of organic matter, sow a cover crop to protect and enrich the soil.
+- If you’re an avid vegetable gardener or you think your soil will benefit from a dose of organic matter, sow a cover crop to protect and enrich the soil.

 - Drain your garden hose and bring it in for winter.
 Wipe it with a rag to remove any mud and moisture, then store it flat in a dry, dark place.